John Edward Heliker

 In February of 1929, Heliker left New York City and began to work independently.
 His efforts began to bear fruit in 1936, when he received his first one-man show at Maynard Walker Gallery in New York.
 The show was a popular success.
 Paul Sachs, whose collection is now in the Fogg Museum at Harvard, bought a group of drawings from the show as did a number of museums including the Addison Gallery of American Art, the San Francisco Museum of Art, and the University of Nebraska Art Galleries.
 The following year, Heliker's work was included in the International Watercolor Exhibition at the Art Institute of Chicago.

 From 1938 to 1939, Heliker worked in the easel painting section of the Works Progress Administration (WPA) under the supervision of Philip Evergood.
 During this period, he moved to Greenwich Village and became an active member of the New York art scene.
 In 1938, Maynard Walker Gallery held a second one-man show of his work, followed by a third in 1940.
-The Maynard Walker Gallery closed soon after, and Heliker joined the Kraushaar Galleries, a relationship that continues to this day.
+The Maynard Walker Gallery closed soon after, and Heliker joined the Kraushaar Galleries.
 After leaving the WPA in 1939, Heliker began teaching at an art school in the Bronx called the American People's School.
 In 1941, he was included in the 17th Biennial at the Corcoran Gallery of Art, where he won a gold medal as well as the first W. A. Clark Prize.
 Encouraged, Heliker began to exhibit frequently, most notably in the Whitney's annual show in 1941, and at the Metropolitan Museum of Art in 1942.
 In addition, his works began to be purchased regularly by both public and private collectors.

 In 1945, Kraushaar Galleries held their first one-person show of Heliker's work.
 In the fall of 1947, Heliker began teaching at Columbia University in New York, and in 1948 he won the Prix de Rome and traveled to Italy.
 He spent the fall of 1948 in Naples and Rome where he lived and worked near his friend Philip Guston.
 During his time in Rome, Heliker learned about both Surrealism and Symbolism, as well as pursuing an interest in Italian landscape.
 Also in 1948, Heliker won the Adolph and Clara Obrig Prize from the National Academy of Design.
 He returned to Europe the following year, lingering particularly in Italy, Sicily, and Paris.